Dogs in Space (TV series)

 Dogs in Space is an animated action-adventure television series created by Jeremiah Cortez and developed by Cortez, James Hamilton and Adam Henry for Netflix.
-Produced by GrizzlyJerr Productions and Netflix Animation, with Animation Services by Atomic Cartoons, the first season premiered on November 18, 2021.
+Produced by GrizzlyJerr Productions and Netflix Animation, with animation services by Atomic Cartoons, the first season premiered on November 18, 2021.
 The second and final season premiered on September 15, 2022.
-The show reunited Sarah Chalke and Chris Parnell in roles similar to their characters in Rick and Morty.

 Synopsis

 In the not-so-distant future, genetically enhanced dogs are sent across the universe in search of a new home for the human race.
-It's a giant cosmic game of fetch, as the canines seek a planet that will save humanity and more importantly let them return to their beloved owners.
+It's a giant cosmic game of fetch, as the canines seek a planet that will save humanity and let them return to their beloved owners.